isomerpages/moe-frontierpri/_holistic-development/Student Leadership.md

 </tr>
 </tbody>
 </table>
-<p>&nbsp;</p>
-<p>As our student leaders continue to grow and inspire those around them,
+<p>&nbsp;As our student leaders continue to grow and inspire those around
-we look forward to seeing them carry the spirit of servant leadership beyond the classroom — into their families, communities, and beyond.</p>
+them, we look forward to seeing them carry the spirit of servant leadership beyond the classroom — into their families, communities, and beyond.</p>
 <p>&nbsp;</p>
 <p>&nbsp;</p>
 <p></p>